 - 3 tablespoons room temperature whole milk plus more if needed

 - Pinch or two of salt if using unsalted butter

 - Preheat oven to 350 degrees F. Spray two 9 inch round cake pans with sides that are at least 2 inches high, with flour-added baking spray.

-- Combine cake mix, sugar, salt, eggs, vanilla, oil, butter, milk and water in a large bowl (do not add flour yet).
-Beat with an electric mixer for two minutes, scraping sides of bowl well.
+- Combine cake mix, sugar, salt, eggs, vanilla, oil, butter, milk and water in a large bowl DO NOT ADD THE FLOUR YET).
+Beat with an electric mixer until smooth, scraping sides of bowl well.
 After you've beaten the batter, THEN add the flour and stir until mixed.
 The point is not to overbeat the flour :).

 - Bake for 30 minutes on center rack or until cakes test done.
 Let cool in pans for 10 minutes, then carefully invert.
 Let cool completely.